geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

     index: false
 ---

-The Attic Chest contributions exhibit inconsistency of spelling, capitalization, and punctuation, often in combination.
-Any attempt to reproduce these and other inconsistencies would make the transcriptions confusing or unreadable.
-The following guidelines have been adopted.
+The Attic Chest contributions exhibit irregulariy of spelling, capitalization, and punctuation, often in combination.
+Any attempt to reproduce these and other irregularities would make the transcriptions confusing or unreadable.
+Consequently the following guidelines have been adopted.

 **Spelling:** Wherever practical, variant spellings have been replaced with modern equivalents, even where authors have shown a preference for spellings that illustrate rhyme, e.g., ‘soul’ and ‘controul’ or ‘loud’ and ‘croud’.
 Spelling now considered American (e.g. ‘humor’, ‘favor’) has been preserved.